 I get most of my clothing and household items (appliances, furniture, tools, etc.) at thrift stores, KSL ads, or Ebay.
 I use coupons and discount codes wherever possible.
 I don’t go out to dinner or movies, and I don’t know what Netflix or Hulu or “streaming” is.
 I use rabbit-ears for my television and the data plan for my crappy 5-year-old phone is $15/month.
 I harvest my own meat and grow my own veggies.
 I don’t have an ATV or RV.
 My truck is nine years old, and I still watch VHS tapes.
 I often say, “If you wait long enough, everything is free.”
 You see, people are always throwing out valuable items as they continually upgrade their lives.
 They just give the stuff away!
-That’s how I got my boat, my furniture, and a whole lot of other stuff.
+That’s how I got my boat, my furniture, generator, and a whole lot of other stuff.
 I don’t care what other people think, and I’m not compelled to keep up with the Joneses, because the Joneses are wrong.

 Because I spend less, I can work less, sleep when I want, and live where I want.
 In other words, freedom.
 Perhaps the greatest lesson I’ve learned from the minimalist lifestyle is this: When you have less, you’re grateful for more.